Ghislaine Maxwell pleads not guilty to sex trafficking | Law-Order

 Maxwell previously pleaded not guilty to charges she helped Epstein recruit and groom three other girls for him to sexually abuse from 1994 to 1997, and committed perjury.
 Epstein, 66, killed himself in a Manhattan jail in August 2019, one month after being arrested on sex trafficking charges.

-Maxwell's trial remains scheduled for July 12 provided a courtroom is available, but her lawyers are seeking a months-long delay because of the new charges, a request prosecutors oppose.
+Maxwell's trial remains scheduled for July 12 provided a courtroom is available, but her lawyers are seeking a 120 or 180-day delay because of the new charges, a request prosecutors oppose.
 "Ghislaine is looking forward to that trial," a spokesman, David Markus, said after the arraignment.
 "She's looking forward to fighting and she will fight."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)